FabricMC/fabric-docs/develop/getting-started/creating-a-project.md

 ---
-title: Creating A Project
+title: Creating a Project
 description: A step-by-step guide on how to create a new mod project using the Fabric template mod generator.
 authors:
   - IMB11
 ---

-# Creating A Project
+# Creating a Project

 Fabric provides an easy way to create a new mod project using the Fabric Template Mod Generator - if you want, you can manually create a new project using the example mod repository, you should refer to the [Manual Project Creation](#manual-project-creation) section.

-## Generating A Project
+## Generating a Project

 You can use the [Fabric Template Mod Generator](https://fabricmc.net/develop/template/) to generate a new project for your mod - you should fill in the required fields, such as the package name and mod name, and the Minecraft version that you want to develop for.